joaohenggeler/eternal-wanderer/Source/Setup.md

 * `browse.py`: opens a URL in a Firefox version equipped with various plugins and extensions.
 Avoid using this version to browse live websites.

 * `save.py`: saves URLs from the standard input using the Wayback Machine Save API.

+* `voices.py`: lists and exports the voices used by the Microsoft Speech API.

+* `stats.py`: shows snapshot and recording statistics from the database.

 * `wayback_proxy_addon.py`: a mitmproxy script that tells the recorder script if the page is still making requests while also checking if any missing files are available in a different subdomain.
 This script should not be run directly and is instead started automatically by the recorder if the `enable_proxy` option is true.